 Residential Pick: Ryobi 40V HP Brushless CrossCut 21-Inch Self-Propelled Lawn Mower

 Ryobi crushed it with the development of the 40V HP Brushless CrossCut self-propelled lawn mower, making huge strides over its previous generation of mowers.
 Matching up very well against EGO’s Select Cut XP, it’s a stacked blade design that offers excellent power and cut quality.
 Where it has a clear advantage over its competitors is on the side discharge.
 This mower distributes clippings far better than other battery-powered lawn mowers we’ve tested.
-Plus, Ryobi builds this mower in the US using global materials and the kit is $200 less than the Select Cut XP’s.
+Plus, Ryobi builds this mower in the US using global materials, and the kit is typically priced less than the EGO Select Cut XP mower.

 Best Battery-Powered Commercial Lawn Mower